eigan/linkman/README.md

 --action-rename=""   Renames the contents --action-tag=""      Adds a tag
 --filter-created=""  Filters by date
---filter-limit=""    Limit the results --filter-name=""     Match the path of the file --filter-offset=""   Offset the results --filter-tag=""      Filter by comma separated list of tags --filter-type=""     Only of given type --order-created=""   Order by created date --order-latest       Order by latest (modified) --order-modified=""  Order by modified date
+--filter-day=""      Contents on this day --filter-limit=""    Limit the results --filter-name=""     Match the path of the file --filter-month=""    Contents in this month --filter-offset=""   Offset the results --filter-tag=""      Filter by comma separated list of tags --filter-type=""     Only of given type --filter-year=""     Contents in this year --order-created=""   Order by created date --order-latest       Order by latest (modified) --order-modified=""  Order by modified date